A resource- and computationally-efficient protocol for multipartite entanglement distribution in Bell-pair networks: Results

-\begin{proof} Protocol~\ref{alg:GHZ_network_subset} consists of two main components: (1) BFS traversal, which has a complexity of $O(N + E)$~\cite{bfs}, because it visits all $N$ nodes and $E$ edges; (2) leaf node removal, with a complexity of $O(N)$, as it involves going through every node in the BFS tree one time.
-Combining these, the total time complexity is $O(N + E + N) = O(N + E)$.
-In a general graph, the number $E$ of edges is at most $O(N^2)$ (as in the case of a complete graph), so the overall time complexity can be simplified to $O(N^2)$. \end{proof}

 To create a GHZ state on a subset of nodes, Protocol~\ref{alg:GHZ_network_subset} should be executed first, followed by Protocol~\ref{alg:GHZ_network_complete}.
 Since each protocol is applied exactly once, regardless of the size of initial network or subset, the overall complexity is $O(N^2)$.
 It is worth pointing out that while polynomial-time approximation algorithms for Steiner trees exist~(see, e.g., Refs.~\cite{kou1981steiner,mehlhorn1988steiner,robins2005steinertreeapproximation}), the algorithms in Refs.~\cite{kou1981steiner,robins2005steinertreeapproximation} have time complexity $O(S'\cdot N^2)$, where $S'$ is the number of desired nodes, and the widely-implemented algorithm of Ref.~\cite{mehlhorn1988steiner} has time complexity $O(E+N\log N)$.
+This then implies that the time complexity of the MMG protocol~\cite{MMG19}, which requires a Steiner tree algorithm as a subroutine, is $O(E+N\log N)$.
 Our Protocol~\ref{alg:GHZ_network_subset} has a faster time complexity of $O(E+N)$ compared to Refs.~\cite{kou1981steiner,mehlhorn1988steiner,robins2005steinertreeapproximation}.
 At the same time, let us remark that if we are only in the complete case, then we need Protocol~\ref{alg:GHZ_network_complete} only, which produces a minimum spanning tree, and its time complexity of $O(N^2)$ is comparable to known algorithms for minimum spanning trees; see, e.g., Ref.~\cite{fredman1994spanningtrees}.
-However, while the minimum spanning tree would be enough if we were concerned only with the number of Bell pairs, as we detail in Sec.~\ref{sec-Bell-pair-sources} below, the advantage of Protocol~\ref{alg:GHZ_network_complete} becomes clear when considering the number of Bell-pair sources as a figure of merit in addition to the number of Bell pairs.
+However, while the minimum spanning tree would be enough if we were concerned only with the number of Bell pairs, the advantage of Protocol~\ref{alg:GHZ_network_complete} becomes clear when considering the number of Bell-pair sources as a figure of merit in addition to the number of Bell pairs.

+Let us also consider the time complexity of the protocol of Ref.~\cite{fischer2021graph}.
+The algorithm of Ref.~\cite{fischer2021graph} uses a network flow algorithm that has time complexity $O(N\cdot E^2)$~\cite[Chapter~26]{bfs}.